Neem House Kenya

 The classic tented safari camps are situated along the Galana river.

-The Gedi ruins, remnants of a 13th to 17th century Swahili town abandoned 3 centuries ago, is also well worth a visit.
+The Gedi Ruins, remnants of a 13th to 17th century Swahili town abandoned 3 centuries ago along with

 The numerous restaurants in Malindi are excellent thanks to the resident Italian and German influences.